ashramwen/kii-mt7688-agent/README.md

 ```
 npm install  # will install the depedencies set in the package.json
 ```
-All of them can be bundled into the dist.
+All of them can NOT be bundled into the dist.

 <a name="Configuration"></a>
 ## Configuration